 For example if you swing a golf club hard and it strikes the floor instead of the ball.
 The sudden force going through your wrist may cause a break of the hamate bone.

-A stress fracture may also occur.
+A stress fracture may also occur and is more common in Baseball.
 This is caused by repeated trauma over time and may even go unnoticed.
 If it does, then it could possibly turn into an acute fracture.

-- Treatment usually involves immobilization in a plaster cast for 4 weeks.
+- Initial treatment usually involves immobilization in a plaster cast for 4 weeks.

-- If the injury is noticed late, then it is likely not to heal.
-If this happens, the most popular option is to remove the fragment of bone completely.
+- However, if your injury is noticed late, then it is likely if will fail to heal.
+If this happens, the most popular option is to surgically remove the hook fragment of bone completely.
 This is followed by immobilization in a paster cast for 3 weeks.

 How long will it take to heal?